storj/docs/app/support/account-management-billing/payment-methods/changing-payment-methods/page.md

 docId: bjm8eBFwzz3EVxWG1Rk4i
 redirects:
   - /dcs/billing-payment-and-accounts-1/storj-token/changing-payment-methods
+metadata:
+  title: Switching Payment Methods
+  description:
+    Guide on how to change payment methods on an account, including switching between credit cards and STORJ tokens.
 ---

 Users may change payment methods on accounts, but at least one valid payment method must be configured on an account at all times. &#x20;